le0pard/webp-ffi/README.md

     sudo port install jpeg libpng tiff

-Next, you should [install libwebp](https://developers.google.com/speed/webp/docs/compiling) (if you didn't install it by `brew` in Mac OS).
-This gem is not support Windows systems (sorry).
+Next, you should [install libwebp](https://developers.google.com/speed/webp/docs/compiling) (if you didn't install it by `brew` in Mac OS or by `apt-get` in Ubuntu or Debian).
+Webp library version should be >= 0.3.0.
+This gem is not support Windows systems.

 ### Final part